Polio and Post-Polio Syndrome

 What are the symptoms of post-polio syndrome?

-Symptoms include progressive muscle weakness, fatigue, and atrophy of muscles previously affected by polio.
+Symptoms of post-polio syndrome include progressive muscle weakness, fatigue, atrophy, and pain in muscles and joints.

 Can post-polio syndrome be prevented?